TerminalMC/ClientSort/README.md

 <details>
 <summary><b>Server-Side Policies</b></summary>

-- If installed on a dedicated server, ClientSort uses policies to automatically disable server-accelerated operations when it detects an incorrect state (such as item duplication).
+- If installed on a dedicated server, ClientSort can use policies to automatically disable server-accelerated operations when it detects an incorrect state (such as item duplication).
 - The policy list is stored in the `clientsort-server.json` config file, which can be manually edited and reloaded using the `/clientsort reload` command.